ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## ACE Groupcomm Parameters ## {#iana-ace-groupcomm-parameters}

-IANA is asked to register the following entries in the "ACE Groupcomm Parameters" registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.
+IANA is asked to register the following entries in the "ACE Groupcomm Parameters" registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group:

 * Name: hkdf
 * CBOR Key: -1 (suggested)